yu45020/encodedummy/README.md

 # Encodedummy

 ## Description
 Simple R package to fast encode non-numeric variables into dummy columns.
-It is useful when preparing data for Ridge/Lasso in glmnet package or other models that require input data are numeric data.frames or matrices.
+It is useful when preparing data for Ridge/Lasso in glmnet package or other models that require input data to be numeric data.frames or matrices.

 ## Installing